- Self Guided Moodle 2 Training course

 8. How do I copy and paste text from Microsoft Word without the problems experienced in Moodle 1.9?

-This problem has been corrected with a new editing tool.
+This problem has been corrected to some extent with an improved editing tool.
 Now, when you have text copied from any version of Microsoft Word, first select the Paste from Word icon in the text editor of your course, and paste the text into that pop-up window before inserting.
 You can watch a quick demo of that here.Copy/Paste from Word

 9. How do I make my course temporarily unavailable to students?